 How does ZAP work?

-Office 365 updates anti-spam engine and malware signatures in real time on a daily basis.
-However, your users might still get malicious messages in their inboxes, because the daily scan might not have detected a new spam or malware campaign.
-ZAP gets around this by continually monitoring updates to the Office 365 spam and malware signatures, and can therefore identify previously undetected malicious messages already in inboxes.
-If the recipients have not read the messages, then ZAP moves the messages to their Junk mail folder.
+Office 365 updates anti-spam engine and malware signatures in real-time on a daily basis.
+However, your users might still get malicious messages delivered to their inboxes for a variety of reasons, including when the content was weaponized at a time after it was first delivered to users.
+ZAP addresses this by continually monitoring updates to the Office 365 spam and malware signatures, and can therefore find and remove previously delivered messages already in inboxes.
+For mail that was already identified as spam, ZAP moves unread messages to the user's Junk mail folder.
+For newly detected malware, ZAP removes the attachments from the email message, regardless of whether the mail was read or not.
 The reverse is true for messages that were incorrectly classified as malicious.

 The ZAP action is seamless for the mailbox user, he or she is not notified the mail has been moved.

-Allow lists, Exchange transport rules, and end user rules or additional filters take precedence over the ZAP.
+Allow lists, mail flow rules, and end user rules or additional filters take precedence over ZAP.